wavesplatform/matcher/README.md

 ### 6.2.
 DEX extension installation and configuration

-Its artifacts have names `waves-integration{version}.{extension}`.
+Artifacts of DEX extension have names like `waves-dex-integration{supported-network}{version}.{deb|zip}`.

-#### Installation
+#### a. 📦 Installation through DEB

-##### DEB

-This is a preferred way to install DEX if your Node was installed from a DEB package.
+> If the Node installed from DEB

-Run: `sudo dpkg -i deb-artifact.deb` .
+Run: `sudo dpkg -i deb-artifact.deb`

 The extension will be automatically installed to the Node.

-##### ZIP
+#### b. 🗜 Installation through ZIP

+> If the Node is running manually.
+> Note, if you installed Node from a DEB package, DEX will be removed after update.

 To install a DEX extension from ZIP file:

 1. Copy the archive to the directory with Node's JAR
 2. Extract the archive.
 Its files will be added to the existed directories.

-Note, if you installed Node from a DEB package, DEX will be removed after update.

-To run the Node with DEX extension:
+To run the Node with DEX extension use following commands:

 *Debian/Ubuntu/macOS*: